CyberGangzTeam/msbe-src/README.md

 ## How to build

-**This build script only support Linux and iOS.
-Android, Windows support soon.**
+**This build script only support Linux, MacOS, Android and iOS.
+Windows support soon.**

+### Platforms can use this build script

+- Linux

+- MacOS

+- Android

 ### Main file script:
 ```